jamesfang87/Modern-Hopfield-Networks-for-SLR/README.md

-This repository holds code for my work using Modern Hopfield Networks for American Sign Language recognition in the VLM Lab which is directed by Professor Vassilis Athitsos.
+This repository holds code for my work using Modern Hopfield Networks for American Sign Language recognition in the VLM Lab directed by Professor Vassilis Athitsos.